 But just a few months later, the Zika scare seemed to be over with little mentioned about it since.
 As it turns out, the virus is still active in certain parts of the world, giving some travelers a reason to take pause.
 Here's what you should know about the current status of the affliction.

 What Is Zika?

-As mentioned, Zika is a virus that is carried by mosquitos and passed on to humans from the insect's bite.
+Zika is a virus that is carried by mosquitos and passed on to humans from the insect's bite.
 It has been around since the 1950's, but up until recently, it has mainly been found in a narrow band that surrounds the globe near the equator.
-Scientists now believe that the disease has begun to spread thanks to climate change and warming temperatures, bringing it to areas that have been Zika free until now.
+Scientists now believe that the disease has begun to spread thanks to climate change and warming temperatures, bringing it to areas that have been Zika free until recently.

 Zika is relatively harmless to most people, with the vast majority never even showing signs of any symptoms.
 Those who do get sick could easily mistake the virus for something similar to the flu, with feelings of headaches, muscles pain, lack of energy, and so on.
 Usually, those symptoms pass within a week or so, with no lasting side effects.

 What caused the Center for Disease Control (CDC) to issue a warning about the virus back in 2016, however, is the potential damage it can do to an unborn child.
 Zika has been linked to a condition known as microcephaly, which results in babies being born with unusually small heads, accompanied by underdeveloped brains.
 In Brazil, where Zika has been most rampant, there has been a substantial increase in the number of children born with this condition in recent years.

 Several years after the Zika breakout there remains no known vaccine or cure for Zika.
 That means that the best way to avoid catching the disease is to postpone traveling in areas where it is known to be an issue.
 This is particularly true for women who are currently pregnant or for coupes who plan to become pregnant in the near future.